What is a good definition of Augmented Reality outside the typical technical jargon.

 Augmented Reality has gotten our gears going like no other technology that I can remember.
 The practicality and usability of it as an advertising medium allows us boundless ideas.
 Its the first time I can remember

-In our presentations to advertising and marketing agency’s, we generally spend a considerable amount of time educating and answering questions.
+In our presentations to advertising and marketing agency’s, we generally spend a considerable amount of time educating and answering questions, specially regarding to The Digital Hyve marketing strategies.
 Inevitably, we are asked question we don’t exactly have the best answer for.
 With such a new technology that is changing daily how can we.

 After we’ve shown the 6-foot octopus hanging from the ceiling.
 The beer bottle that pops up on a coaster.
 We literally can see the gears begin the move as the client wraps their heads around the technology.
 Our goal is provide enough incite that together we can conjure up new ways to engage their audience.